Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

   - *Type of customer*
   - *Customer number*

-[comment]: <> (Add an explanation of each field?
-What's the difference between No. and Customer number?
-RS HG/FS)

   [comment]: <> (in the system as No -> add point)
   [comment]: <> (in the system: Firma -> localise)